spex-lang/spex-lang.github.io/src/motivation.md

 *Work in progress*

-Whenever a new (programming) language is proposed, the first question that comes to most peoples minds is: do we really need yet another language?
+Whenever a new (programming) language is proposed, the first question that comes to most peoples' minds is: do we really need yet another language?

 In order to properly answer this question and thus motivate why we need *Spex*, we need to first cover what a *specification language* is, how they are